-- Let's access the number inside our variable, x, and use it to turn on the motors. - Drag in a motor block and make it set both motors going forwards. - Wherever there is a number in a block that we can change, we can use a variable in its place if we want to. - Replace the motor speed with an x block, so the motor speed is set by the number in the variable x
+- Let's access the number inside our variable, x, and use it to turn on the motors. - Drag in two motor blocks and make them set motor 1 and motor 2 going forwards. - Wherever there is a number with a white background on a block, we can use a variable in its place if we want to. - Replace each motor speed with one x block, so the motor speed is set by the number in the variable x